-4.1 Policy Objectives
+(1)Policy Objectives

-- To ensure certainty and clarity as to amounts payable in respect of property rates; - To ensure the promotion of efficient, economic and effective use of resources: - To promote development and endeavour to attract investment for job creation; - To spread the rates burden impartially, fairly, equitably and without bias; - to create an opportunity for public participation in policy making; - To contribute towards the accountability of the municipality; - To contribute towards the transparency of the municipality; - To contribute towards the financial sustainability of the municipality;
+- (a) To ensure certainty and clarity as to amounts payable in respect of property rates; - (b) To ensure the promotion of efficient, economic and effective use of resources; - (c) To promote development and endeavour to attract investment for job creation; - (d) To spread the rates burden impartially, fairly, equitably and without bias; - (e) To create an opportunity for public participation in policy making; - (f) To contribute towards the accountability of the municipality; - (g) To contribute towards the transparency of the municipality; - (h) To contribute towards the financial sustainability of the municipality; - (i) To protect citizens against exploitation by the municipality. - (i) Sureness of the tax and the income from this source; - (k) A tax with which the citizens of the municipality can identify and which breeds high tax morality; - (l) A tax system and policy, which is subject to community participation and social control.